pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 The example above works great for top-down, but what if it is a side view with jumping?
 We need to add gravity.

+Modify the example by changing the gravity and jump constants.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/04_add_gravity.py
     :caption: Add Gravity